GuoyuYin/Pacaller/README.md

 #### Step 3: Fuzzing Input Generation

 This step corresponds to the **Fuzzing Input Generation** stage.
-Once resource extraction is complete, you will run the tools in the `Resource-Generation` directory.
+Once resource extraction is complete, you will run the tools in the `Input-Generation` directory.
 These tools use the intermediate files from the previous step to produce the final fuzzing inputs:
 1.  **Syscall Specifications**: Generates `Syzlang` files that describe network-related syscalls and their complex data structure arguments.
 2.  **Packet Models**: Creates grammar-based models of protocol packets, which serve as the foundation for packet injection.